STK3100 – Introduction to Generalized Linear Models

 After completing the course you will:

-- know the concepts of link functions for modelling the correspondence between the expected value of the responses and covariates and of variance functions for specifying the correspondence between the expected values and variances of the responses;
+- know the concepts of link functions for modeling the correspondence between the expected value of the responses and covariates and of variance functions for specifying the correspondence between the expected values and variances of the responses

-- know extensions of GLMs that enable modelling and analysis of dependent responses, in particular variance component models and mixed models with both fixed and random components.
+- know extensions of GLMs that enable modeling and analysis of dependent responses, in particular variance component models and mixed models with both fixed and random components.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.